 Here’s the first article about the Woburn/Lowell line, when it was a mere proposal in 1892.
 Note the reference to Swamp Road.
 That was the casual name for Lowell Street in Burlington.
 If you’ve ever driven it, you’ll understand.

 The trolley lines didn’t last long.
 By 1904 the Burlington tracks had “gone to seed,” according to the Lowell Sun.
 When one section of track failed to turn a profit, it created a domino effect on affiliated rail lines.
 In short, a deck of cards collapsed, creating the biggest bankruptcy case ever in Massachusetts at the time.
+The automobile emerged as the preferred mode of personal transportation.

 Here are the electric trolley cars.
 One is still on display in Lowell.